rifat-3048/SPL-2/README.md

 Contact

-For any queries or contributions, feel free to reach out via email@example.com.
+For any queries or contributions, feel free to reach out via bsse1428@iit.du.ac.bd or bsse1410@iit.du.ac.bd.